Varathac/Fuoco-Pneumatico/Guide/LCD Arduino Code.md

         - Upload and follow the code instructions to set a new address

 Once addressed uniquely, both sensors can operate on the same I²C pins without issue.

+Future Fix:

+Best way to avoid this situation without having to change the hardware address, buying a multiplexer for I2C.
 <hr>

 Important Display Selection Note: